Tracy Ip: Miss Chinese International 2006

 On 28 December 2005, Ip attended a press conference for the Miss Chinese International 2006 pageant.
 Being a favourite from the start, Ip was expected to place in the top 3, and might even take the crown.
 Surprisingly, Ip was shut out of the top 5 of the pageant.
 She only received a side award as a consolation.
 She is only one a few Miss Hong Kong winners to not make the top 5 in the history of the pageant.

-Personal

-Tracy Ip is married to Raymond Chow.
-The couple delivered their first child, a baby boy on 11 April 2017.

-Afterwards
+Career

-Ip afterwards hosted TVB shows like EBuzz.
+After winning Miss Hong Kong, Ip afterwards hosted TVB shows like EBuzz.
 She also signed a contract with TVB to start in some dramas.
 On 12 August 2006, she gave her crown and duties to Aimee Chan Yan Mei, Miss Hong Kong 2006.
 She also presented an award to Mr. Hong Kong 2006, Francois Huynh (Wong Cheung Fat) as he was the Handsome Group winner.

+Ip has appeared in a number of television shows.
+She left TVB in 2017, and has since been active on the social media where she has a significant following.

+Personal life

+Tracy Ip married architect Raymond Chow in 2015.
+The couple have three children.